azahinhasan/task-star-wars-universe/README.md

 1. Go to the server directory, open the terminal, and run this command- `npm run dev`. <br/>It will run our backend.
 Users can access the server from http://127.0.0.1:5004 or http://localhost:5004
 2. Go to the client directory, open the terminal, and run this command- `npm run dev`. <br/>It will run our frontend.
 Users can access the client from http://127.0.0.1:3004 or http://localhost:3004.
 Make sure server is running otherwise will not find any data.
+##### or
+1. User can run/start server and client together.
+For that, first go to any of those directory server or client,open the terminal, and run this command- `npm run both-end` .
+It will run both end together.

 #### How to use and some of the functionality of the app.